 Steven earned his B.A. from the University of California, Santa Barbara in Economics.
 Before helping to co-found Summit Malibu Steven worked in both private and public accounting.
 Like many others, Steven has seen first hand the destruction that addiction can inflict on family and friends.
 He has also witnessed the extraordinary changes that can be made when addicts receive the necessary treatment.

-Jason Batanides is a registered Marital and Family Therapist Intern.
+Jason Batanides is a Licensed Marriage and Family Therapist.
 He received a BA from Pepperdine University and a Master of Arts degree in Psychology from Phillips Graduate University.
 Jason has significant experience working in the field of addiction and recovery in residential treatment settings for the past four years.
 Jason provides therapeutic services for clients using Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Schema Therapy, Relapse Prevention, and Mindfulness.
 Jason works with the client to create a treatment plan that will work best for them.
 Jason creates a therapeutic alliance with the client of warmth, empathy and genuine regard to better assist the client on their journey to recovery.

 Rosalia has been a member of Summit’s all star team from day 1.
 She is committed to world class service on every level of the program.
 From facility cleanliness to client care.
 She enjoys interacting with clients and staff and is present every day to welcome clients with a fresh breakfast and warm smile.
 Her immense gratitude for her own family and life shows through her energy and dedication to the Summit Team.
 She inspires the team to do their best work and has left an impression on every client that comes through Summit.